Scientific Revolution

 300 years ago Isaac Newton brought about another radical shift in people’s understanding of the world.
 With just three fundamental equations he showed that the universe operates in a completely predictable and rational manner, like a giant clockwork.
 This is ‘classical physics’.
 Scientific infancy was over.

 200 years ago Charles Darwin demonstrated the evolution of species.
 He showed us we are very ordinary creatures with extraordinary minds.
-Not privileged, just lucky.
-The random result of 4.3 billion years of evolution.
+Not privileged, just lucky, the random result of 4.3 billion years of evolution.

 Planck’s Principle

-Kuhn coined the term scientific revolution because these major transitions are always hugely resisted.
+Thomas Kuhn’s research transformed the way science is understood.
+The publication of his book The Structure of Scientific Revolutions (1962) became a landmark event in how science itself is understood to work.
+He coined the term scientific revolution because these major transitions are always hugely resisted.
 Copernicus faced tremendous opposition to his ideas, as did Darwin.
 Recent breakthroughs, such as Max Planck’s discovery of the quantum, and Hugh Everett’s explanation of the quantum dynamics, are vivid examples.
 Both were too confronting, and were automatically rejected.
+Each scientific revolution becomes not only a dramatic change but a heavily contested overthrow of the established worldview.
 Eventually a new worldview is achieved, and a new epoch begins.

-But the process can be very challenging for the pioneer.
+The process can be very challenging for the pioneer.
 Planck was a theoretical physicist who received the Nobel prize in 1918 for this fundamental contribution to the brand new branch of physics.
 But he became increasingly infuriated by the endless non-acceptance of his results.
 His frustration boiled over in what is now known as Planck’s principle:

 A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.
 (1949)